Liquid: Language Models are Scalable and Unified Multi-modal Generators: Preliminaries

-\textbf{Architecture.} As illustrated in \figref{fig:pipeline}, \NAME can be constructed based on any existing LLMs.
+\textbf{Architecture.} As illustrated in Fig.~\ref{fig:pipeline}, \NAME can be constructed based on any existing LLMs.
 In this paper, we employ the GEMMA-7B~\cite{team2024gemma} as base model of \NAME to validate its multimodal understanding, image generation capabilities, and performance on text-only tasks after augmenting it with the ability to understand and generate images.
-Then we conduct a comprehensive empirical study on the scaling behavior at scales of 0.5B, 1B, 2B, 7B, 9B, and 32B models from LLAMA-3~\cite{dubey2024llama}, GEMMA-2~\cite{team2024gemma2}, and Qwen2.5~\cite{hui2024qwen2}.
+To further investigate whether a trade-off exists when accommodating visual generation tasks and text generation tasks within the same LLM space, as well as to explore the scaling performance of different sized models, we conduct same training on Llama-3 1B ~\cite{dubey2024llama}, GEMMA-2 series~\cite{team2024gemma2} at scales of 2B, 9B, and Qwen2.5 series~\cite{hui2024qwen2} at scales of 0.5B, 7B, 32B, thereby observing their distinct performances.
 We refrain from altering any structures within the LLMs to facilitate continued training directly from pre-trained weights.
 The only modification is the addition of 8192 new learnable embeddings for discrete image tokens.
-The LLMs maintain their original next-token prediction training objective with the standard cross-entropy loss.
+Correspondingly, we extend the original LM head by 8192 dimensions to enable the model to predict both text and image tokens within the same embedding space.
+The LLMs maintain their original next-token prediction training objective with cross-entropy loss. , with the only variation being that their vocabulary space has been extended from purely language-space to a combined space for both visual and linguistic modalities.

-\textbf{Data Preparation.} To maintain the language abilities of pre-trained LLMs, we sample text-only data from public datasets for the pre-training stage.
+\textbf{Data Preparation.} To maintain the language abilities of the pre-trained LLMs, we sample text-only data from public datasets for the pre-training stage.
 We sample 15M text data from DCLM~\cite{li2024datacomplm}, 12M from SlimPajama~\cite{cerebras2023slimpajama}, and 3M code data from Starcoderdata~\cite{li2023starcoder}, totaling 30M text instances for approximately 60 billion text tokens.
 For image-text pairs, we use JourneyDB~\cite{pan2023journeydb} and internal MidJourney-style synthetic data to compile 30M high-quality image data, for a total of 30 billion image tokens.
-All the data are used to form a hybrid multi-modal data for continue pre-training, resulting in quick acquisition of decent image generation capabilities while retaining language abilities.
-Furthermore, we reversed 20\% of text-to-image data to train LLMs in a captioning task to enhance their visual understanding abilities.
+All the data are used to form a hybrid multi-modal data for continue pre-training, resulting in quick acquisition of image generation capabilities while retaining language abilities.

 \textbf{Training Procedure.} We use a total of 60M data to continue pretraining our models.
-For all image-text data, we define the input format for multi-modal training data as:
+For all image-text pair data, we define the input format for multi-modal training data as: